Zero Hours Contracts

 • Pay and work related travel

 Depending on your contract and circumstances, you might be legally classed as an employee and have more employment rights.
-It’s a good idea to check your employment status matches with your contract.
+Find out more about establishing your employment status in the Article ‘Checking your Employment Rights‘.

 Working for more than one employer